chk-n/rosda/README.md

 - Minimal third party dependencies
 - CLI for monitoring and management of cluster

+## Why this project?

+As a developer, I sought a tool that combined the ease of GCP, AWS and DO with the affordability of other cloud alternatives (Hetzer, Infomaniak).
+Hence, I created this project; a straightforward, scalable solution that 'just works'.

+## Who is this not for?

+* Large organizations that already operate Kubernetes clusters (or similar), managed by dedicated teams
+* Companies operating at "web-scale", with advanced and complex infrastructure requirements

 ## Components: master
 - `admin_api`: http endpoint for CLIs and web pages to interact with
 - `master_api`: dRPC endpoint for workers to interact with (e.g. ping)